pltanton/bitwarden-dmenu/README.md

 # Bitwarden dmenu Menu

 This is a fork of `bitwarden-rofi` project.

-The first idea is to provide Rofi agnostic solution for those who want to use bitwarden with other dmenu-compatible applications, like wofi or dmenu itself.
+The first idea is to provide selector-agnostic solution for those who want to use bitwarden with other dmenu-compatible applications, like wofi or dmenu itself.

 The second one is to allow user to copy not only user/password/totp fields, but also any custom field.

 On selecting an entry, next dmenu with field names is showing up.
 On selecting a field, it is copied to your clipboard for 5 seconds.
 During those 5 seconds, a notification is shown indicating which field you are copying at that time.